reapermc/wicked-expressions/docs/new_features/runtime_variables.md

 Runtime variables are an anonymous data storage tool.
 They are statically typed, flushed on `/reload` and lack names internally.

 Each runtime variable you define has to be typed.
 Under the hood all types are stored as `storage` format.
-The only exception is the `Int` type, which is stored as a `scoreboard` format instead.
+The only exceptions to this rule are types `Int` and `Bool`, which are stored as a `scoreboard` format instead.

 ## How to use them